 On the main drag of North Woodstock is a yellow, nondescript building, easy to overlook, but despite its simple appearance, it’s a must stop on your New Hampshire maple syrup tour.
 Inside of Fadden’s General Store & Maple Sugarhouse lie the secrets of sugaring passed on through the Fadden family for no less than five generations.

-Fadden’s maple syrup is an award-winning sugarhouse, deemed the best maple syrup in New Hampshire by the New Hampshire Maple Producers Association, and winner of a Governor’s Cup for the best maple syrup in all of North America.
+Fadden’s maple syrup is an award-winning sugarhouse, having won six Carlisle Awards from the New Hampshire Maple Producers Association and a Governor’s Cup for the best maple syrup in all of North America.

 James Fadden, the current sugar master, believes that his sugarhouse excels over others due much in part to his attention to cleanliness.
 He cleans his equipment every single day.
 Further, he processes his sap daily, not leaving it to sit for any length of time in tanks.
 Fresh and clean wins it all.